sonic-net/SONiC/doc/voq/voq_hld.md

 At this time warm restart capability is not factored into the design.
 This shall be revisited as a Phase #2 enhancement

 # 2 Modules Design
-## 2.1 Configuration Flow Options for System Ports
-This section discusses a couple of options for the flow of system ports configuration information prior to it being populated in the APPL_DB of a sonic instance.
-The sections that follow are written assuming Option-1 has been chosen.
-But Option-2 is also a viable choice.
-We should decide if we are comfortable going with Option-1 or want to switch to Option-2.
-### 2.1.1 Option-1 System Port Configuration on Control Card
+### 2.1 System Port Configuration on Sonic Instance
-The system ports are configured on the Control Card.
-This information is them populated in the "System Port Table" in the "VOQ System Database".
-On each sonic instance - the "System Port Syncd" daemon subscribes to this information and recevies it.
-It then populates the "System Port Table" in the APPL_DB of the local sonic instance.
+The system ports are configured on the Line Card.
+This information is then populated in the "System Port Table" in the "Config DB".
+On each sonic instance - the "OrchAgent" daemon subscribes to this information and recevies it.

  ![](../../images/voq_hld/control-card-system-port-config-flow.png)